CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### Buying a Beauty
 I'm going to be honest with you...I bought this camera mainly because it looks freaking sick.

-I was in an antique store in Salt Lake City, when I caught a glimpse of it's gleaming curves, quirky viewfinder, and recto-circular lens hood.
+I was in an antique store in Salt Lake City when I caught a glimpse of it's gleaming curves, quirky viewfinder, and recto-circular lens hood peaking at me from underneath the glass.
 Closer inspection revealed that, far from just being gorgeous, it also sported a lovely 50mm f/1.5 lens.
-This would have been near the pinnacle of consumer lens technology when this camera was released in the 1950s, and it essentially meant that I could use this camera with a full artistic license that you rarely get in old bodies.
+This would have been near the pinnacle of consumer lens technology when this camera was released in the 1950s, and it essentially meant that I could use this camera with a full artistic license that you rarely get in these old bodies.

 I covertly checked the ebay prices, bargained the seller down to $400, and walked out with one of the prettiest and most capable old cameras in my collection.
 It is in absolutely mint condition and has basically every accessory you could want.
 Honestly, my copy has the look of something that sat in a display case for the past 75 years.
 If anyone ever did use this camera, they kept it wrapped in velvet the entire time.

 ### Historical Context
 Voigtländer is an ancient name in optics.
 Founded in 1756 by the son of a carpenter, they originally made mathematical instruments.
 In the next hundred years, they broadened their scope to include not just precision instruments but optics.
-So in 1839, when first publicly announced and commercially viable photographic process, the daguerreotype, was released, they were perfectly positioned to capitalize.
+So in 1839, when the first publicly announced and commercially viable photographic process, the daguerreotype, was released, they were perfectly positioned to capitalize.

 You can see their hands all over the early photographic revolution.
 They collaborated with Joseph Petzval in 1840 to build the first mathematically calculated, precision objective in the history of photography.
-A revolutionary lens that had 22 times the light gathering abilities of the Daguerre's daguerreotype lens, it was important enough to attract the attention of the military.
+A revolutionary lens that had 22 times the light gathering abilities of the Daguerre's daguerreotype lens, it was important enough to attract the attention of the Austrian military.
 Also in 1840, they were the first to make all-metal daguerreotype cameras, and they began releasing photographic plate cameras shortly thereafter.

 If you fast forward to the 1930s, you'll find that Voigtländer is still famous for their folding cameras, notably the Bessa medium format cameras.
 But by the 1950s, 35mm cameras were begining to take over the market, and so in 1952, Voigtländer released the Prominent, their 35mm rangefinder flagship.

 It was their absolute best, top-of-the-line camera, and it was priced to match.
 Costing [$270 by 1954](https://www.flickr.com/photos/camerawiki/52442220390/in/pool-camerawiki/), this would put it at $3,200 in 2025.
 They were hoping to compete with the best of Leica and Contax, and on paper, they had a great chance.
 Voigtländer made some of the best lenses of the day, and they released the Prominent with an all new lens lineup, including their flagship Nokton 50mm f/1.5, the fastest asymmetric double Gauss lens offered by Voigtländer, comparable to Ludwig Bertele's Ernostar, the Leitz Summilux, and Zeiss Sonnar.

 Many of the Voigtländer's competitors featured focal plane shutters, which could only flash sync at certain speeds.
 Meanwhile the Prominent had a Compur leaf shutter, and could sync at any speed.
-Although it was limited to a top speed of 1/500 instead of say, the 1/1000 of the Leica M3 (1954), remember that this was a time period in which common film speeds were 25, 50, and 100 ASA, and the flash was an integral part of many photographers' toolkits.
+Although it was limited to a top speed of 1/500 instead of say, the 1/1000 of the Leica III, remember that this was a time period in which common film speeds were 25, 50, and 100 ASA, and the flash was an integral part of many photographers' toolkits.

-But the Prominent was a limited commercial success.
+But despite the great specs and the gorgeous lens lineup, the Prominent was a limited commercial success.
 It had an unusual focusing knob on top of the camera and had a pitifully small viewfinder that could only be used with the 50mm lens.
 In 1958 they released the Prominent II to address the abysmal viewfinder, but it was too little, too late.
+By this time, the Leica M series has exploded onto the market, and Nikon was already making the S2 and other competitive models.

 Just to illustrate the point, when I saw my own Voigtländer Prominent calling my name under the antique store glass, I literally had no idea what it was.
 Everyone knows about the Leica M3, and most photographers will similarly recognize the Nikon, Canon, and Contax rangefinders of the 1950s.
-But teh Prominent didn's sell well in it's day, and it's been largely forgotten by history.
+But the Prominent simply didn't sell well in it's day, and it's been largely forgotten by history.

 ### Shooting Experience

 If you ever have a chance to go out and shoot with a Voigtländer Prominent, I think you'll begin to understand the low sales numbers.
 Honestly, it's terrible to use.
 Despite being volumetrically about the same size my Nikon FM2, with film loaded the Voigtländer weighs a whopping 1144g to the Nikon's 820g.
-The viewfinder is incredibly far to the right in a way that makes it feel like you face is always in conflict with your hand, and good lord is the viewfinder shockingly tiny.
+The viewfinder is incredibly far to the right in a way that makes it feel like you face is always in conflict with your hand, and good lord the viewfinder is shockingly tiny.
 I'd say it is about the same brightness and size as my 1937 Leica IIIa, but where the Leica has a magnified, high-accuracy second rangefinder window, the Voigtländer has a small, integrated patch in the middle of the tiny viewing window.

 The focusing knob on top of the camera is an absolute mind fuck, and is unlike any other camera I own.
 To be sure, it is technically possible to get excellent results with it, but it just feels awful to use.
 Lest you think that it can't be any different from using knob focusing on say, a Yashica TLR, let me assure you, it is a far inferior experience.
 It rotates smoothly, yet it somehow jerks with the inertia of the lens, always straining your confidence.

 With all that out of the way, the build quality is superb.
 And good god is the camera gorgeous.
 With a lens hood mounted and the optional Turnit viewfinder attached, you will have the coolest looking camera on any photo walk.

 Emotionally, I love this camera.
 Practially, it's a mess.
-Despite the wonderful lenses, I rarely leave the house with it.
+Despite its wonderful lenses and stunning looks, I rarely take it when I leave the house.

 ### Accessories